aaronburrell/elk-anisble/README.md

-# Configure and Install ELK stack on eEntOS using Ansible
+# Configure and Install ELK stack on CentOS using Ansible

 ## ELK Components